-A leading international company asked Vista to assist with a large-scale organisational design change to support a refocus of their field sales delivery across the UK.
+A leading international company asked Vista to assist with a large-scale organisational change project to support a refocus of their field sales delivery across the UK.
 This involved a restructure and redundancy of existing roles, creation of new roles and bringing third party support services in-house, involving two TUPE transfers and affecting over 130 employees.

 The complexities and timescales involved were challenging and therefore Vista supported not only their HR team, but also their in-house legal counsel and management teams in the design and delivery of the change programme.